 While conventional wisdom may dictate owning stock from each sector as a way to balance and diversify a portfolio, this tactic leaves the investor with only one asset class—stocks.

 A typical recession or market correction may adversely affect many, if not all, of the sectors of the entire stock market and, therefore, adversely affect the value of your stock portfolio.

 Physical gold in an IRA is an entirely different asset class and is not married to the turbulence and fluctuations of the stock market.
 Gold is true diversification.

-As we have seen in real-time, gas prices are near all-time highs, and the costs of goods and services have exploded.
-All the while, wage increases have stayed stagnant, and companies are tightening their belts and eliminating jobs.
+As we have seen in real time, gas prices are near all-time highs, and the costs of goods and services have exploded.
+All the while, wage increases have stayed stagnated, and companies are tightening their belts and eliminating jobs.

 When goods get more expensive, gold typically does too.
 But, unlike that expensive 80-inch television, gold tends to hold its value, and allows you to preserve your investment dollars.

 Physical gold is tangible.
 You can hold it in your hand, put it under your pillow at night, or lock it securely in your safe.

 The financial crisis of 2008 showed us that companies that have seemingly been around forever can vanish in a flash.
 Investment firms went out of business.
 The government had to bail out the automakers and the insurance industry.
 Tax dollars had to be lent out to private firms that were no longer soluble.

 Gold has never failed.
 In fact, from 2008 to 2012, gold nearly doubled in value.
 It has historically stood the test of time.